 2. Are You Toning Your Muscles?

 Certain types of exercises tone your thighs more than others.
 There are numerous inner thigh exercises and outer thigh workouts, but combining them, such as in the workout above, can provide great overall tone in your thighs.
 Adding resistance band exercises or a fuller range of motion can help build stronger muscles, which can also tone your thighs.

 One study in particular focused on the squat exercise.
 It showed that when performing an unrestricted squat exercise through a full range of motion, it’s far more effective to help stimulate adaptations in the lower extremity musculature than restricted squats.
 Though it may take time, working toward performing exercises in the full range of motion can provide the benefits of exercise you’re looking to achieve.

 3. Are You Staying Active on a Regular Basis?

 There are activities that are far more effective than others in helping you maintain lean thighs.
 Taking a brisk walk is great.
-Snow skiing, water skiing and cycling are great, too, because they work both your quads and hamstrings.
+Snow skiing, water skiing and cycling/spinning are great, too, because they are great exercises for the quads and hamstrings.